ropensci/spocc/vignettes/spocc_vignette.md

 7. [AntWeb](http://antweb.org) (`AntWeb`)
 AntWeb is the world's largest online database of images, specimen records, and natural history information on ants.
 It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.

 __Note:__ It's important to keep in mind that several data providers interface with many of the above mentioned repositories.
 This means that occurence data obtained from BISON may be duplicates of data that are also available through GBIF.
 We do not have a way to resolve these duplicates or overlaps at this time but it is an issue we are hoping to resolve in future versions of the package.
+See `?spocc_duplicates`, after installation, for more.

 ### Data retrieval